 First off sorry for the lack of posting lack week, but I went to Lake Khuvsgul and came down with the flu and it took me a while to recover.
 Anyway I’m back to full health and lets get on with the science, specifically anime eyes.

-Even the most casual observer of anime will notice that the eyes are very different when compared to other styles of animation.
+Even the most casual observer of anime will notice that anime eyes are very different when compared to other styles of animation.
 These differences can include shape, size, color, and other anomalies.
 However, the most noticeable of these are size, and color.
-Before I delve into the science, first we need a quick look at some cultural factors that have influenced eye shape in anime.
+Before I delve into the science, first we need a quick look at some cultural factors that have influenced eye shape in anime eyes.

 Modern popular culture in Japan is obsessed with cute things, and this is blatantly obvious in Akhihabara (electric town, or Otaku Mecca), and in other areas of the country many, of which have their own cute little mascots.
 This has influenced the animation as babies are decidedly cute and their eyes do appear to be larger.
 This is due to the fact that at birth the human eye is around 75% of its final size, so they do grow during life, but not as much.
 At the same time the skull is considerably smaller as a percentage of final size.
 This makes the eyes appear to be much larger than they are.